thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/storage-setup.md

 This was due to me not being familiar with ZFS at all, and I wanted to learn the basics of it since I 100% know I will be switching to it later for when I can build a bigger/better storage array.

 ## BTRFS
 I have 3 HDD's using BTRFS without redudancy either.

+This is because I need maximum capacity with my storage setup.
+The important files on this BTRFS array is backed up regulary like personal files and such.

-Sounds scary I know, but I have a good back up method for it all, so I am not too worried about loosing data.
+I have a good back up method for it all, so I am not too worried about loosing data.

 Here is a nice little graph.